How to Spot a Declining Tree Before it's Overdue

 FAQs

-What are the warning signs of a dying tree?
+What are the signs of a dying tree?

-The most common signs of disease in trees include yellowing leaves, wilted branches, and mushroom growth at the base of the tree.
+Common signs of illness on trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the at the base of the tree.

-Can you safely remove a tree yourself?
+Can you safely remove the tree by yourself?

 Conclusion